 Foreign currency exchange rate fluctuations can increase or decrease our costs to the extent we pay costs in currencies other than the U.S. Dollar.
 We are primarily impacted by Mexican peso rate changes relative to the U.S. Dollar, as we incur some costs in the Mexican peso.
 When the value of the peso rises in relation to the U.S. Dollar, some of our costs in Mexico may increase, thus materially adversely affecting our operating results.
 Alternatively, when the value of the peso drops in relation to the U.S. Dollar, peso-denominated costs in Mexico will decrease in U.S. Dollar terms.
-These fluctuations do not impact our revenues since we sell our metals in U.S. Dollars.
 Future fluctuations may give rise to foreign currency exposure, which may affect our financial results.
 Approximately 50% to 60% of expenses are paid in currencies other than the U.S. dollar.